Panos-Sakar/ICCS_XR_Problem/README.md

     <img width=30% src="https://raw.githubusercontent.com/Panos-Sakar/ICCS_XR_Problem/master/ReadmeImages/Image00003.png">
     <img width=30% src="https://raw.githubusercontent.com/Panos-Sakar/ICCS_XR_Problem/master/ReadmeImages/Image00006.png">
   </p>
-  These points don't seem to display andy meaningful shape and instead of using them, one of the default Unity meshes was used as visual for the Spawned Objects.
+  These points don't seem to display any meaningful shape and instead of using them, one of the default Unity meshes was used as visual for the Spawned Objects.
 </p>
 <br>

 >[!NOTE]
-> You can bring back the Contur Point visualisation by changing the following:
+> You can bring back the Contour Point visualisation by changing the following:
 > * In "Project Settings > Player > Other Settings > Scripting Define Symbols" add a new Symbol with the string: ```VISUALIZE_CONTOUR_POINTS```
 > * On the "Object Spawner" prefab inside the scene, change the "Object Prefab" reference with the prefab "Assets > Prefabs > Spawned Objects > Spawned Object (Line Renderer)"